poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

-You know, Laura doesn't get a huge amount of attention, which is how she likes it, but she really does deserve every last recognition, honour and award because even though it sounds cliche, it really is the case that without her, none of this would have happened.
+You know, Laura doesn't get a huge amount of attention, which is how she likes it, but she really does deserve every last recognition, honour and award because although it sounds cliche, it really is the case that without her, none of this would have happened.

 We have talked every single day, virtually, over the last six months.
 We have made almost every decision, certainly every significant one, in complete partnership and collaboration.
-Being able to work with somebody who has that high level of understanding about Internet security, about strategies for protecting privacy has been completely indispensable to the success of what we've been able to achieve.
+Being able to work with somebody who has that high level of understanding about Internet security, about strategies for protecting privacy, has been completely indispensable to the success of what we've been able to achieve.

-And then, the second person who has been utterly indispensable and deserves every last accolade, to share in every last award, is my brother of sorts, Edward Snowden.
+And then, the second person who has been utterly indispensable and deserves every last accolade, and to share in every last award, is my [?
+14:46] of sorts, Edward Snowden.

 [audience applauds]